 • 1/2 spring onion

-• 50g of fresh mushroom
+• 50gr of fresh mushrooms

-• 2 garlic cloves
+• 2 cloves of garlic

-• 1 piece of ginger approximately 2cm
+• 1 piece of ginger, approximately 2cm

-• 2 tablespoons of soy sauce
+• 2 tablespoons soy sauce

 • 1 teaspoon salt

-• 1 tablespoon of fine cornmeal
+• 1 tablespoon fine corn flour

 • 1 teaspoon sesame oil